HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 get'em sniiitch
 get'em sniiitch
 get'em sniiitch
-get'em snitch
+get'em sniiitch
-get'em snitch
+get'em sniiitch
-get'em snitch yaaaa
+get'em sniiitch yaaaa

-SNITCH
 prude bits brood bitch
 suppress the flinch
 such a glitch itch
+x
 the f the flinch
 such a glitch itch
 in your ditch bitch
+x
 the f the flinch
 such a glitch itch
 in your ditch bitch

-trick is not to care about a diss get in tha niche don't change your pitch switch'em up before you took the switch OFF no twitch zone approaching blessed by a witch bewitched in trance coz your chain got a chain to stitch enrich perfect miss bridge ridge get rich bitch
+trick is not to care about the dead get in tha niche don't teach your pits switch'em up

-hitch
-itch

-GET'EM
+before you took the switch OFF

+mid-zone approaching
+blessed by a witch
+bewitched in trance coz
+your chain got a chain to stitch

+perfect miss
+such a perfect miss ya

 betting
 abetting
 so fitting
 retros in fit/ting

 inclusives
 netting results
 from conscious forgetting

+xxxxx

 vetting
 transmitting